 With steam turbines, the process begins by producing steam in a boiler.
 The steam is then used to turn a turbine to run a generator to produce electricity.
 The steam leaving the turbine can be used to produce useful thermal energy.
 These systems can use a variety of fuels, such as natural gas, oil, biomass, and coal.

-- Commercial buildings—office buildings, hotels, health clubs, nursing homes
+- Commercial buildings—office buildings, hotels, nursing homes, retail

 - Institutions—colleges and universities, hospitals, prisons, military bases

 - Municipal—district energy systems, wastewater treatment facilities, K–12 schools

 - Industrial facilities—chemicals, agriculture, ethanol, pulp and paper, food processing